 Most of the Work: Sanding, Sanding, and more Sanding

 Once the joints have hardened, giving the frame the desired strength, you could say that most of the work is done... leaving only the non-essential cosmetic work.
 That may be true, but the sanding is actually what takes most of the time and energy in this frame-building process.
 And though it may not be strictly essential, skipping it would leave the bike in an ugly shape.

-Take this front part of the frame, where the headset is going to attach it to the fork.
-Observe the huge dents and holes all over it!
+Take the head tube for example and observe the huge dents and holes all over it!
 These used to be air pockets between the strands of fiber.
 Though it is theoretically not inevitable, these kind of holes tend to appear regularly in all the carbon fiber parts.
 The solution is to sand it all down.
 At this point I should mention to cover as much of your body as you can, because this carbon dust can be quite itchy, especially when it gets onto your neck or arms.

 If there are still remaining holes, even after hours of sanding, they can be filled with a mix of metal filler, hardener, and black pigment.
 As tempting as this method may seem, it requires another round of sanding, getting rid of the excess paste on the outside, making sure that you don't sand the pieces away that were supposed to fill the holes.
 The whole process may need to be repeated.

 When all the holes are filled and the carbon pieces have taken on a nice shape, you can switch the sandpaper for one with a finer grain, and continue sanding away the scratch lines.
 Over a course of several hours I went from 36 to 100 to 230.
 Eventually the rough sanding becomes smooth polishing.
 At this point even the protective plastic layer can be removed, so the bamboo can be given a very gentle sanding.